 - Invisible Differences by Julie Dachez and Madmoiselle Caroline

 A graphic novel that tells the story of Marguerite, a woman who realises that she might be autistic.
 Stunningly told through beautiful art with great use of colour.
 Own voices.

 The story of Ava, an Irish girl who lands in Hong Kong looking for something new.
 There she finds English banker Julien who gives her the luxury life she wants, and Edith who fills her heart.
 A very pithy, smart story about three quite terrible people.
 While not stated as being autistic characters, I think most autistic people would agree that Ava is one of our own.
 Own voices.

 - A Girl Like Her by Talia Hibbert

 Ruth is the town pariah — and that suits her as she doesn’t like them either.
 But when Evan Miller moves in next door and starts to charm her, Ruth has to decide whether to trust him or stay with herself.
 A very fun, hot romance novel with an autistic main character!
-Own voices.
+Autistic main character & own voices.